How Drug or Alcohol Use Damages Your Immune System

 - Damage To The Nervous System and Brain: Alcohol disrupts the transmission of impulses within both the brain and nervous system and can cause: psychological issues, trembling, anxiety and reduced intellectual capacity.
 Prolonged exposure to excessive alcohol causes severe vascular impairment, brain atrophy, and a drastic reduction in levels of vitamin B-1, an essential nutrient for proper brain function.

 - Diabetes: Alcohol is rich in calories and consuming excess amounts increases obesity risk and the risk for diabetes.
 Excessive drinking decreases your body’s sensitivity to insulin, which can create a predisposition to Type 2 diabetes.
-Severe alcohol abuse can also create chronic pancreatitis, which impairs the body’s ability to produce adequate levels of insulin.
+Severe alcohol use can also create chronic pancreatitis, which impairs the body’s ability to produce adequate levels of insulin.

-- Pancreatitis: Continued alcohol abuse can result in intense and sometimes irreversible damage to this organ, including disrupted digestive processes due to inflammation, malabsorption, and jaundice.
+- Pancreatitis: Continued alcohol use can result in intense and sometimes irreversible damage to this organ, including disrupted digestive processes due to inflammation, malabsorption, and jaundice.
 In the worst-case scenario, chronic pancreatitis can increase your risk factor for pancreatic cancer and diabetes.

 - Fetal Alcohol Spectrum Disorder (FASD): Alcohol, if consumed during a woman’s pregnancy can cause damage in utero, resulting in a group of conditions called Fetal Alcohol Spectrum Disorder (FASD).
 Fetal alcohol syndrome is the most severe of these and is one of the leading causes of birth defects in the U.S.